colegibbs/201-reading-notes/README.md

-# Welcome to Cole's Page
+# Welcome to Cole's Page!

 ![Picture of Cole!
 Lucky you!](/profile-photo.jpeg)